wuyichen24/system-design-knowledge/concepts/Availability.md

 # Availability

-## Solutions for enhancing availability
+## How to achieve high availability
 - **Cold Standby**
    - Use heartbeat or metrics/alerts to track failure.
 Provision new standby nodes when a failure occurs.
    - Only suitable for stateless services.